Burlington County Institute of Technology

-The Burlington County Institute of Technology (BCIT) is a county-wide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level in Burlington County, New Jersey, United States.
+The Burlington County Institute of Technology (BCIT) is a county-wide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level in Burlington County, in the U.S. state of New Jersey.
 BCIT's more than 2,000 students come from 38 sending school districts throughout the county.

 BCIT has campuses in Medford and Westampton townships.
 Admission to BCIT is based on a competitive admissions test.
 The district develops apprenticeship and job training programs with local businesses and educational institutions.

-As of the 2020–21 school year, the district, comprised of two schools, had an enrollment of 2,135 students and 155.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+As of the 2023–24 school year, the district, composed of two schools, had an enrollment of 2,067 students and 154.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.

 Campuses

-The district's two campuses (with 2020–21 enrollment data from the National Center for Education Statistics) are:
+The district's two campuses (with 2023–24 enrollment data from the National Center for Education Statistics) are: